Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Efficient optimization of the LP relaxation

 \begin{remark}[Balanceability for $\MMC$] $K \in \Rpnn$ is \emph{balanceable} if and only if $K$ is \emph{irreducible}---i.e., the graph $G_K = ([n], \supp(K))$ is strongly connected~\citep{Osborne60}.
 Thus, in our $\MMC$ application, $K = \exp[-\eta W]$ is balanceable since $G = G_K$ is strongly connnected (see \S\ref{sec:prelim}).
-Further, balanceability implies strict convexity of the primal regularized problem~\eqref{MB-P}, which guarantees the uniqueness of its optimal solution; and also implies strict concavity of the dual regularized problem~\eqref{MB-D} on the orthogonal complement of the subspace spanned by $\bone$, which guarantees the uniqueness of its optimal solutions modulo translations by $\bone$. \end{remark}
+Furthermore, balanceability is necessary and sufficient for uniqueness (modulo translation) of the solutions to the dual regularized problem~\eqref{MB-D'}, essentially because balanceability can be shown to be equivalent to strict concavity of the dual regularized problem~\eqref{MB-D'} on the orthogonal complement of the subspace spanned by $\bone$. \end{remark}

-Next, we note that the primal regularized problem~\eqref{MB-P} is the so-called ``Information Projection'' of $K$ onto the family $\FE$ of joint distributions with identical marginals.